Vice Admiral Mark Norman

-Among our closest defense partners, strategic cooperation continues to drive our requirements for high levels of technical and tactical interoperability to ensure our forces will be able to work alongside one another in a battlespace that is becoming increasingly networked, joint, and integrated.
-All this is possible not only through complex and realistic exercises at sea, but also through arrangements by which we exchange personnel, share intelligence, collaborate in maritime research and development, develop our tactics, and collaborate in defense production.
+For the RCN, effectiveness in operations at sea hinges on a network of strong relationships cultivated with our allies and partners at home and abroad.
+Strategic cooperation continues to drive our requirements for high levels of interoperability to ensure our forces will be able to work alongside one another in an operating environment that is becoming increasingly joint, combined, and whole-of-government in nature.
+These relationships are built and sustained not only through complex and realistic exercises at sea but also through arrangements by which we exchange personnel, share information and intelligence, collaborate in maritime research and development, collectively develop our tactics, and collaborate in defining future requirements and capability acquisition.